upaupachap/hello-world/README.md

 Hello Everyone.

-I jose.
+I am jose.
 I want to learn how to code.